 2. EVERDAY STRUGGLE (5/5)

 This beat is tough!
-Doesn’t it take you on a rollercoaster?
-First it’s like elevator music that is soothing to the ears, and then the beat does a “BAM BAM BAM”, and it becomes an untamed animal that’s frustrated that it can’t have you as its lovely dinner.
+Doesn’t it take you on a roller-coaster ride?
+First it’s like elevator music that is soothing to the ears, and then the beat does a “BAM BAM BAM,” and it becomes an untamed animal that’s frustrated that it can’t have you as its lovely dinner.

-How many rappers let alone people can make a song in which they’re are openly admitting to thinking about suicide and how death is knocking on the front door?
+How many rappers (let alone people) can make a song in which they’re openly admitting to thinking about suicide?
 It’s so real that it is rather disturbing.
-If I was one of his homies in the studio during this recording, I’ll tell him: “YO this song is hot bro!”
-Then in the most gangsterous way ask him if he was tryna go to church on Sunday.
+If I was one of his homies in the studio during this recording, I’ll tell Big: “YO, this song is hot, bro!”
+Then in the most gangsterous way I’ll ask him if he was tryna go to church with me on Sunday.

 1. JUICY (5/5)

 First off, it starts off beautifully by saying, “F–k all you hoes!”, (How elegant and perplexing!) and then proceeds with Big saying, “F everyone blocking him from making money!”
 Surprisingly, his ‘f–k you’ list is not that long… You know how long my list of “F–k you’s” would’ve been if I was a rapper?
 “F my neighbors!, F the landlord!, F cox cable!, F the person that told me I shouldn’t say F everyone!
 F my girl!
 Then F myself for being a rude ass to my girl!
 F the Oscar’s committee….On and On, F and F!

 What I really like about this song is Biggie’s tone on it: He’s angry, but not that angry….
 He’s reminiscing, but grudging at the same time… It just seems so real!
 His verses play sorta like an award speech.